isabella232/conch-docs/docs/relay/usage.md

 direct integration personnel to attach a DRD to a rack in the manner prescribed below.
 At this point, all devices in the rack should be completely powered off.

+## Switches _Must_ be Factory Default

+If any previous burn-in was done on the rack, all switches in the rack must be reset to their factory defaults.
+Any non-default configuration will confuse the automation and cause preflight to fail.

 ## Attaching The DRD

 A DRD requires 2 ethernet and 1 power connection to a rack: